sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 key = PAC_PORT_CONFIG_TABLE:port ; Physical port
 ;field = value
 method_list         = "dot1x"/"mab" ; List of methods to be used for authentication
-priority_list= "dot1x"/"mab"; Relative priority of methods to be used for authentication port_control_mode = "auto"/"force_authorized"/"force_unauthorized"; Port control mode
+priority_list       = "dot1x"/"mab"; Relative priority of methods to be used for authentication port_control_mode   = "auto"/"force_authorized"/"force_unauthorized"; Port control mode
                                                                   ; 'auto": authentication enforced on port
-								  ; 'force_authorized": authentication not enforced on port ; 'force_unauthorized": authentication not enforced on port but port is blocked for all traffic host_control_mode = "multi-host"/"multi-domain"/"multi-auth"/"single-auth" ; Host control mode ; "multi-host": One data client can be authenticated on the port.
+								  ; 'force_authorized": authentication not enforced on port ; 'force_unauthorized": authentication not enforced on port but port is blocked for all traffic

+host_control_mode   = "multi-host"/"multi-domain"/"multi-auth"/"single-auth" ; Host control mode
+                                                    ; "multi-host": One data client can be authenticated on the port.
 Rest of the clients tailgate once the first client is authenticated.
 						    ; "multi-domain": One data client and one voice client can be authenticated on the port.
 						    ; "multi-auth": Multiple data client and one voice client can be authenticated on the port.